Dr. Matthew Paldy, PhD, LP

 Compliance Officer Facing Stress and Burnout

-Jason, a 39-year-old compliance officer in New York City, felt constant pressure to excel at work, managing complex workflows while taking night courses for his master’s degree.
+Jason, a 39-year-old compliance officer, felt constant pressure to excel at work, managing complex workflows while taking night courses for his master’s degree.
 He struggled with fatigue, irritability, and perfectionism, often leaving Post-It notes around his apartment telling himself to "do better" and "stay on point."
 These notes started to concern his girlfriend.
 She knew he was ambitious but she worried about his mental health.

-Our work in therapy focused on reducing his constant self-pressure, addressing internalized parental expectations he was not consciously aware of, and integrating enjoyable activities into his schedule.
-Through counseling, Jason learned to reconnect with his sense of self-worth, lessen comparison with peers, and restore healthier professional and personal relationships.
+I helped him to focus on reducing his constant self-pressure, addressing internalized parental expectations he was not consciously aware of, and integrating enjoyable activities into his schedule.
+Through our work, Jason learned to reconnect with his sense of self-worth, lessen comparison with peers, and restore healthier professional and personal relationships.

 Read the Compliance Officer Case Study →